2017 Bangladesh landslides: Meteorological history

 A low-pressure area formed over west central & adjoining north Bay of Bengal off north Andhra Pradesh south Odisha coast in the morning of June 10.
-It concentrated into a well marked low-pressure area over northern parts of central Bay of Bengal & adjoining north Bay of Bay on 11th morning and into a depression over north Bay of Bengal in the evening of 11th.).
-An anti-cyclonic circulation lay to the southeast of the system centre leading to poleward outflow favouring genesis of the system.
+It concentrated into a well marked low-pressure area over northern parts of central Bay of Bengal and adjoining north Bay of Bay on 11th morning and into a depression over north Bay of Bengal in the evening of June 11.
+An anti-cyclonic circulation lay to the southeast of the system centre, leading to poleward outflow favouring genesis of the system.
 Moving nearly north-northeastwards, it intensified into a deep depression over north Bay of Bengal in the night of 11th (1800 UTC)and peaked with estimated 3-minute sustained windspeeds of 55 km/h.
 Moving north-northeastwards, it crossed Bangladesh coast near Khepupara between 2300 UTC of 11th and 0000 UTC of June 12.
-As the system moved over land, it weakened gradually into a depression over east Bangladesh & neighbourhood due to land surface interaction and thereafter into a well marked low-pressure area.
+As the system moved over land, it weakened gradually into a depression over east Bangladesh and neighbourhood due to land surface interaction and thereafter into a well marked low-pressure area.